Isamu Oguni President and CEO

-When our founder established the company 41 years ago, he believed that for society to accept the company he established from scratch, the company must benefit the world by making wholly new and different products instead of rehashing existing ones.
+When our founder established the company in 1979, he believed that for society to accept the company he established from scratch, the company must benefit the world by making wholly new and different products instead of rehashing existing ones.
 That is why he decided to attempt new challenges and endeavor to create new products.

 This led to the development of “the world's first automatic door sensor that uses far-infrared rays,” which is an original product that achieved high market shares in Japan and overseas.

-In 2017, three years ago, we transitioned to a holding company structure.
+In 2017, we transitioned to a holding company structure.

-As this marked our second start-up phase, we went back to the starting point again, which made us decide to reestablish “aiming to become a corporate group full of venture spirit!” and “endeavoring to do new things” as our corporate philosophy.
+As this marked our second start-up phase, we went back to the starting point again, which made us decide to reestablish “aiming to become a corporate group full of venture spirit!” as our corporate philosophy.

 We started to value our initial corporate philosophy again by trying to add more value not only by endeavoring to do new things in product development but also in our daily routine work.